-Cutting borders cut from lengthwise grain or crosswise grain?
-QuiltSandwich cutting diagrams can help you decide!
+Decide whether to cut borders on the lengthwise grain or crosswise grain — QuiltSandwich cutting diagrams can help!

 1. To determine the length and width of the border strips measure the length and width of the top from the center, not the sides.